 Behind the informative and entertaining app, Banjo possesses powerful geo-location technology that provides truly unique social discovery.
 For the enterprise, Banjo provides revolutionary social and location based intelligence for media outlets and businesses that need up to the moment information.
-Banjo further allows for beautifully targeted marketing collaborations, event experiences and re-imagined market research.
+Organizations like NASCAR, InBev, ESPN and Sinclair Broadcasting use Banjo for breaking news, targeted marketing collaborations, event experiences and re-imagined market research.

 The Today Show is engaging Banjo’s platform for a better live social experience: For information on using Banjo’s unique social discovery platform for your media outlet or business, contact firstname.lastname@example.org

 Banjo understands that no matter how cool our app is, we can’t talk location without talking privacy.
 So, we have vowed from day one to make user privacy our #1 priority.
-Banjo promises to never share your location without your express consent (e.g. geotagging your social posts).
+Banjo only shares public posts and promises to never share your location without your express consent (e.g. geotagging your social posts).
 If you have any feedback, don’t hesitate to reach out.